apache/sling-site/src/main/jbake/content/documentation/bundles/dynamic-includes.md

 ## Enabling ESI in Varnish

 Edge Side Includes can be used as an alternative to SSI.
-ESI tags can be processed by Varnish.
+ESI tags can be processed by [Varnish](https://varnish-cache.org/) which can be installed locally and often made available as part of Content Delivery Networks.

 In order to configure Varnish to work with SDI, add following lines at the beginning of the `vcl_fetch` section in your `/etc/varnish/default.vcl` file:

         if(req.url ~ "\.nocache.html") {